Artix (XFCE) personal use app list

 - Preferably available in Artix world/galaxy, though Arch extra is fine as long as it doesn't demand systemd (not that I can install systemd on Artix anyway).

-- A balance of having lots of features & having some that work well; in addition of being as lightweight as possible.
+- Balanced between having lots of features & having some that work well; while being as lightweight as possible.
 As much as I favor simplicity, there are times where an app can be too "simple" for my personal usage... such as terminal apps (which I never got the hang of at the time of writing).

 - GTK3‐only as it is XFCE4's GUI toolkit.
 No EFL, GTK2/4, and/or Qt dependencies unless I am either in a desktop environment with either of those toolkits and/or forced to use those apps thanks to the lack of available GTK3 alternatives.
 If XFCE ever switches toolkits I'll re‐review everything.

 - X11, not Wayland.
 Again, because XFCE still uses good old X11.
-I will have to re‐review if XFCE ever switches to Wayland.
+I will have to re‐review if XFCE switches to Wayland (or if I jump to Hyprland).

 - Having a consistent & reliable maintenance, both from upstream & repos' maintainers / packagers.
 That said, I will re‐review the app if major changes were to occur, (such as new dependencies and/or the developers) dropping GTK3 for anything else).
 If the app is deemed complete and/or mature, I guess I can skip this requirement.